Cannabis in Maine: Legalization (2016)

 The Marijuana Legalization Act, which was to take effect within 40 days of November 8, 2016 permits adults who are not participating in the state's medical cannabis program to legally grow and to possess personal use quantities of cannabis while also licensing commercial cannabis production and retail sales.
 The law imposes a 10 percent tax on commercial marijuana sales.
 Under the law, localities have the authority to regulate, limit, or prohibit the operation of marijuana businesses.
 Onsite consumption is permitted under the law in establishments licensed for such activity.
 Retail sales were set to begin in February 2018, in order to allow agencies to form regulations for the new industry.

 In November 2017, Governor LePage vetoed a bill to tax and regulate recreational cannabis sales, citing conflicts with federal law.
 LePage's veto was overturned by the state legislature on May 2, 2018, allowing the bill to become law.

 Sales were projected to begin in spring of 2020, though the COVID-19 pandemic delayed the timeline.

 After Maine citizens voted to legalize recreational cannabis in November 2016, Maine dispensaries were allowed to sell recreational cannabis products starting October 9, 2020.
 That year, Maine recorded over $111 million in medical marijuana sales.
 Currently adult use marijuana sales are taxed at 10 percent.
+After Maine citizens voted to legalize recreational cannabis in November 2016, Maine dispensaries were allowed to sell recreational cannabis products starting October 9, 2020.